Triangles and TrigonometryProperties of Triangles

 Perpendicular Bisectors and Circumcircle

-Recall that the perpendicular bisector of a line is the perpendicular line that goes through its .
+Recall that the The perpendicular bisector of a line segment passes through its midpoint and intersects it at an angle of 90°.

 Draw the perpendicular bisector of all three sides of this triangle.
 To draw the perpendicular bisector of a side of the triangle, simply click and drag from one of its endpoints to the other.